Nevin123232/Pokemon-Battle-Simulator-Java-Version-2/README.md

 # Pokemon-battle-simulator-Java-version-

+This is the second version that I created, the first one I created was a test run in c++.

 A text-based battle sim inspired by pokemon showdown's battle simulator.
 This is a battle simulator where two players choose between 31 pokemon and have a 1v1 fight between them.

+The usable pokemon programmed into this project are:
+- Arcanine
+- Archeops
+- Chandelure
+- Crobat
+- Dragonite
+- Espeon
+- Excadrill
+- Feraligatr
+- Flareon
+- Gengar
+- Glaceon
+- Gliscor
+- Gyarados
+- Hydreigon
+- Jirachi
+- Jolteon
+- Kingdra
+- Krookodile
+- Leafeon
+- Machamp
+- Manaphy
+- Melmetal
+- Meloetta
+- Metagross
+- Milotic
+- Salamence
+- Scizor
+- Starmie
+- Sylveon
+- Umbreon
+- Vaporeon

 The .java files contain the base code to run the project.
 The other files are sound files that play music and sound effects during program execution.
 The winners and losers are filed in text files in the computer at the end of the program.
 The userlanguage java file is the driver file but all files are needed for program execution

+Two users choose one pokemon each and battle for superiority

 The intro.java file contains the code that runs the visuals for the introduction credits The introtune.java runs the music in the opening credits